Wendel Silva

-Wendel da Silva Costa (born 2 August 2000), sometimes known as just Wendel, is a Brazilian professional footballer who plays as a forward for Portuguese club Santa Clara.
+Wendel da Silva Costa (born 2 August 2000), sometimes known as just Wendel, is a Brazilian professional footballer who plays as a forward for Ceará, on loan from Santa Clara.

 Career

 Flamengo

 Born in Rio de Janeiro, Wendel joined Flamengo's youth sides in 2015, aged 15.
 He made his first team debut on 17 January 2018, starting in a 2–0 Campeonato Carioca away win over Volta Redonda, as the club used only under-20 players.

 After another appearance in the Carioca, Wendel subsequently returned to the under-20s, netting the winner in the 2018 Copa São Paulo de Futebol Júnior final over São Paulo which ensured Flas fourth title in the competition.
 He would continue to feature in the under-20 squad in the following years, featuring in a further three appearances with the main squad in the 2020 Carioca.

 Leixões

 On 25 August 2020, Liga Portugal 2 club Leixões announced the signing of Wendel.
 He made his debut abroad on 19 September, coming on as a late substitute for compatriot Lucas Lopes in a 0–0 away draw against Arouca.